FinOps: How Cloud Finance Management Can Save Your Cloud Programme From Extinction

 When scaling the cloud, organisations put a lot of time, focus and attention into familiar disciplines such as engineering, security, governance, operations, but their finance and procurement functions are still geared for consumption of traditional on-premise IT services.

-The cloud has fundamentally shifted how organisations view technology spend.
+The cloud—and cloud native technologies—has fundamentally shifted how organisations view technology spend.
 Here I’ll look at the three biggest ways cloud has done so and why this causes a problem.

 1. Your finance processes are not set up to manage the shift from CapEx to OpEx